 The Zendura material's robust, rigid polyurethane (PU) system (learn more about "What's so special about polyurethane?") was developed specifically for aligner applications and optimized to deliver the correct balance of key properties including strength, ductility, chemical resistance, clarity, and stress relaxation resistance.

 Cracking can occur when removing an appliance from a forming mold, or by a patient when in use.
-Zendura, having a tough polymer backbone, has gained a reputation as the benchmark for crack resistance.
-Plastics toughness and crack resistance can be evaluated by measuring Impact Strength.
+The mouth of a bruxing patient is a very hard environment for a dental appliance!
+Zendura, has a tough polymer backbone, and a reputation as the benchmark for crack resistance.

+Impact strength is one means to evaluate a plastic's toughness and crack-resistance.
 Zendura was evaluated for impact strength alongside other orthodontic products, and demonstrated superior performance.
-Zendura appliances have been used in retention and night guard applications for periods as long as three years, which is a tribute to its toughness.
+Zendura appliances have been used in retention and night guard applications for periods as long as three years - a tribute to its toughness.

 See a video of Zendura retainer withstanding stress testing Here.

-Zendura material begins life and ends life with excellent clarity and color stability because of its high optical transmission and low staining tendencies, which creates the impression of “crystal clarity” in the oral cavity.
+Zendura material begins life and ends life with excellent clarity and color stability because of its high optical transmission and low staining tendencies, which creates a “crystal clear” appearance in the oral cavity.

 Zendura material processing is managed with great care to ensure the highest level of optical clarity.